thegetty/ancientlamps/transmittal-files/Markdown Files/5_Introduction.md

 been possible.
 She is responsible for the measurements of all the lamps as well as their color identifications with the Munsell Color Charts;
-the introductions, entries, and comparanda to the lamps of Broneer type xxvii and xxviii; the Late Palestinian circular lamps, section 47; the metal lamps, section iv, with their bibliography; and the index of Greek inscriptions.
+the introductions, entries, and comparanda to the lamps of Broneer type XXVII and XXVIII; the Late Palestinian circular lamps, section 47; the metal lamps, section IV, with their bibliography; and the index of Greek inscriptions.
 She has also undertaken the definitive fashioning of the text in English.